Wilms' tumour (kidney cancer in children)

 The treatment for a Wilms’ tumours depends on the size of the cancer and whether or not it has spread to nearby lymph nodes.
 The main treatments include surgery, radiotherapy or chemotherapy.

 Sometimes the tumour may be too big to remove, or may have spread to nearby areas or to both kidneys.
-If this is the case your doctor may give chemotherapy or radiotherapy before surgery to shrink the tumour before doing an operation.
+If this is the case your doctor may give cancer killing drugs (chemotherapy) or use radiotherapy before surgery to shrink the tumour before doing an operation.
 After surgery, some children may have chemotherapy, radiotherapy or both.
-This will kill off any cancer cells left behind.
+This treatment is to kill off any cancer cells left behind.

 Because this type of tumour is so rare it is treated in specialist centres.
 This is usually in a major children's cancer centre.
 These centres have teams of specialists who know about Wilms’ tumours and the best way to treat them.